 So, without wasting any time, let’s dive into the murky waters of Aquaman 2 as apparently, even this highly anticipated DCEU project hasn’t been able to sidestep the persistent tornado of bad luck that has been haunting the studio for quite some time now.

 By the end of the first film, Orm, Arthur’s Atlantean half-brother, was defeated and imprisoned.
 As for the severely defeated Black Manta, he was rescued by the Atlantis-obsessed Dr. Stephen Shin.
-Based on the featurette dropped by James Wan during Warner Bros.
-CinemaCon’s presentation, the story will see Orm released by Arthur who needs help.
-The two brothers will enter into a temporary truce after Black Manta —who is influenced by and possibly channeling dark energy as well as has evolved beyond his already dangerous capabilities — becomes a deadly threat.
+The story will see Orm released by Arthur who needs help.
+The two brothers will enter into a temporary truce after Black Manta —who is influenced by and possibly channeling dark energy, wielding the ever-powerful and ancient Black Trident, as well as has evolved beyond his already dangerous capabilities — becomes a deadly threat as he targets Aquaman with the aim to avenge his father’s death.

 The cast of Aquaman 2

 Anyone who has watched the first Aquaman film will find that there aren’t any major additions to the cast of the sequel.
 Momoa is reprising his role as Arthur Curry aka Aquaman, the King of Atlantis.
-The same goes for Amber Heard as Mera, Nicole Kidman as Atlanna — Arthur’s mother; Temuerra Morrison as Arthur’s father, Thomas Curry; Willam Dafoe as Atlantis’ vizier, Vulko; Patrick Wilson as Orm Marius aka Oceanmaster, the former King of Atlantis; and Yahya Abdul-Mateen II as Black Manta.
+The same goes for Amber Heard as Mera, Nicole Kidman as Atlanna — Arthur’s mother; Temuerra Morrison as Arthur’s father, Thomas Curry; Willam Dafoe as Atlantis’ vizier, Vulko; Patrick Wilson as Orm Marius aka Oceanmaster, the former King of Atlantis; Yahya Abdul-Mateen II as Black Manta; Dolph Lundgren as King Nereus

-The film will also see Ben Affleck back as Batman aka the billionaire Bruce Wayne, Randall Park as Dr. Stephen Shin; Jani Zhao as Stingray — an original character created specifically for the film; Indya Moore as Karshon — a super-humanoid who is the result of a regular tiger shark being exposed to radiation that blessed the being with exceptional intelligence and abilities like inducing fear in others, telepathy, etc. Pilou Asbæk, who Game of Thrones fans will remember as Euron Greyjoy, has also been cast in an undisclosed role.
+The film will also see Randall Park as Dr. Stephen Shin; Jani Zhao as Stingray — an original character created specifically for the film; Indya Moore as Karshon — a super-humanoid who is the result of a regular tiger shark being exposed to radiation that blessed the being with exceptional intelligence and abilities like inducing fear in others, telepathy, etc. Pilou Asbæk, who Game of Thrones fans will remember as Euron Greyjoy, has also been cast in an undisclosed role.

 The major debate when it comes to the cast of Aquaman 2 has been around Amber Heard continuing to play the character of Mera.
 For a long time, she has been embroiled in Johnny Depp’s defamation trial against her, and seeing that the actor was removed from Fantastic Beasts: The Secrets of Dumbledore because of it, many vied for WB to replace Heard in the Aquaman sequel on the same grounds.